Cannes 2017: Competition Blog

 Zvyagintsev slowly layers his detailed observations on this framework until the film, like Aarvo Part’s coruscating pieces, sits under the skin of the viewer, who flinches at his forthright condemnation of his country.
 Shot around St Petersburg in mid-winter by Zvyagintsev’s regular cinematographer Mikhail Kritchman, Loveless is beautiful, chilly, observational as the story gathers force.
 In its forthright final frames, it’s also reminiscent of Jia Zhangke’s recent, more political work.

 Sold by Wild Bunch and already taken for the US by SPC, Loveless is an art house certainty – despite its chilly title.
 While it’s an intrinsically Russian film, Loveless also feels like a statement for the global times we live in, with background noise noting tragic events in Ukraine which the characters barely notice.Two strong performances from Maryana Spivak and Alexey Rozin anchor the piece.
-The fact that it’s the first film to play here may go against it, but Loveless is a clear contender for prizes on the last day.
+The fact that it’s the first film to play here may go against it, but Loveless is a clear contender for major prizes on the last day.